asim90m/test_ubc_sg/README.md

 click Download on the Job artifacts.
 This will be a zip with the decensorred images.
 8. Any errors will be printed out in the AI or Py jobs.
 You can use these error messages to figure out what's wrong.

+# Manual Instructions (Downloading and running on your computer)
+If you're not familiar with programming, going through the process of doing everything manually might be challenging, but also didactic.
+Googling error messages will be your best bet.

+1. Clone this repository, or download it.
+2. Install Python 3.5 and Python 3.6

+The rest of the following steps happen in a terminal.
+3. Create two virtual environments in the repository directory, one using Python 3.5 and the other using Python 3.6

+Note: We'll be installing the `cpu` based dependencies, I have not tested the gpu dependencies (I don't understand what CUDA is and at this point I'm afraid to ask)
+Another note: if you're on Windows, you'll probably have to use backslashes (\) instead of slashes (/) in all the following paths.
+4. Activate the Python 3.5 one and run `pip install -r AI/requirements-cpu.txt`.
+If there are errors, google them, and also make sure `python --version` says Python 3.5.
+5. With 3.5 venv still activated, run `python AI/main.py $LINKORID $BARORMOSAIC $STREMOVE` with your arguments provided, e.g. `python AI/main.py 123456 bar true`.
+Wait for this to complete.
+6. Activate the Python 3.6 venv and run `pip install -r Py/requirements-cpu.txt`.
+Same troubleshooting advice as step 4.
+7. With 3.6 venv still activated, run `python Py/decensor.py`.
+After a while, the images should be in Py/decensor_output.

 # Backstory
 In the space of automated comic decensoring, two tools, [HentAI](https://github.com/natethegreate/hent-AI) (AI) and [DeepCreamPy](https://portrait.gitee.com/1436159772/DeepCreamPy/tree/master) (DCP) have existed for a while.
 The former